ReimagineTruth/salenus-ai/README.md

 * **Progress Tracking**
   Monitor your growth, habits, and milestones with intuitive dashboards.

+* **Home Dashboard**
+  Access your personalized home screen with persistent data, plan detection, and quick actions.

 * **Pi Network Integration**
   Unlock rewards and exclusive coaching features powered by the Pi Network.